 Facilitation skills

-Register now for our free online workshop, November 28th 2024 at 15:00-16:00 CET, and get the early-bird rate for oufull open online workshop series on facilitation skills, November 2024 – January 2025!
+Register now for our free online workshop, November 28th 2024 at 15:00-16:00 CET, and join us for our full open online workshop series on facilitation skills, November 2024 – January 2025!

 This workshop series, held online or in-person, examines the skills necessary to facilitate conversations that link science and research with societal needs and values.
 As facilitators, we play a crucial role in structuring this dialogue: exploring perspectives of different stakeholders, identifying common ground and building consensus.
 Specific techniques can be employed to ensure participants are comfortable to engage and work towards having equal voices in the discussion.